 - Shared or split services are Evaluation and Management (E/M) services performed jointly between a physician and a non-physician practitioner (NPP), in the same group, in a facility setting.

-- Services may include both face-to-face and non-face-to-face activities, as defined by CPT.
+- Services may include both face-to-face and non-face-to-face activities.

 - Services billed using the physician’s NPI are paid at a higher rate than those billed by a non-physician practitioner.

 - CMS states that the service should be reported by the clinician who performs a substantive portion of the visit.
 2022 is a transitional year, allowing either time or a key component to determine the substantive portion.

 - New HCPCS modifier for 1-1-2022 FS- Split (or shared) Evaluation and Management service

 Overview of shared/split services rule changes

 Services that can be reported as shared or split

 E/M services may be billed as shared or split services when provided in a facility setting.
 Prior to 2022, they could be provided in an office setting if they also met the requirements for incident-to billing.
 CMS is no longer allowing shared services in an office setting, although incident-to services in the office are still allowed.